briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ## tl;dr

-This article shows how software development teams can spin up ad hoc environments for testing and demoing purposes.
+This article will show how software development teams can build on-demand environments for dog-food testing, quality review, internal and external demos and other use cases that require short-lived but feature-complete instances of a web application.
+The focus will be on the technical implementation of building ad hoc environments using specific set of tools (including AWS ECS, Terraform and GitHub Actions).
+I will also be giving context on the high-level implementation decisions based on what I think are best practices guided by the [12-Factor Application methodology](https://12factor.net/).
+If any of this interests you, please have a read and let me know what you think in the comments on the outlets where I'll be sharing this article (links at the end).

 ## GitHub Links

-This article has three corresponding code repositories on GitHub that will be referenced in this article:
+This article references three open-source code repositories on GitHub:

 - [django-step-by-step](https://github.com/briancaffey/django-step-by-step)
   - this repo contains an example microblogging application called μblog
-  - includes complete GitHub Action examples for automating creation, updating and removal of ad hoc environments
+  - includes complete GitHub Action examples for automating creation, updating and destruction of ad hoc environments

 - [terraform-aws-django](https://github.com/briancaffey/terraform-aws-django)
+  - a collection of modules for running Django applications on AWS using Terraform, including ad hoc environments
-  - a Terraform module that has been published to Terraform Registry
+  - this module has been published to Terraform Registry
-  - includes examples of how to use the module

 - [terraform-aws-ad-hoc-environments](https://github.com/briancaffey/terraform-aws-ad-hoc-environments)
-  - this repo is also published to Terraform Registry
-  - it provides the shared infrastructure for setting up our ad hoc environments
+  - a Terraform module that provides shared infrastructure used by ad hoc environments (VPC, RDS instance, bastion host, etc.)
+  - this module has also been published to Terraform Registry
+  - this module is designed to be used with the `terraform-aws-django` module

 ## Assumptions

 There are all sorts of applications, and all sort of engineering teams.
-For some context of what I'm describing in this article, here are some basic assumptions that I'm making about a fictional application and developed by a fictional engineering team:
+For some context on what I'm describing in this article, here are some basic assumptions that I'm making about a fictional application and developed by a fictional engineering team:

-- engineering department has a backend team, a frontend team, a devops team and works closely with a product team
+- engineering team is composed of a backend team, a frontend team, a devops team and works closely with a product team
 - backend team primarily develops an API
 - frontend team develops an JavaScript SPA (frontend website)
 - SPA consumes backend API